Umlaut (diacritic): Borrowing of German umlaut notation

 When typing in Norwegian, the letters Æ and Ø might be replaced with Ä and Ö respectively if the former are not available.
 If ä is not available either, it is appropriate to use ae.
 The same goes for ö and oe.
 While ae has a great resemblance to the letter æ and, therefore, does not impede legibility, the digraph oe is likely to reduce the legibility of a Norwegian text.
 This especially applies to the digraph øy, which would be rendered in the more cryptic form oey.
 Also in Danish, Ö has been used in place of Ø in some older texts and to distinguish between open and closed ö-sounds and when confusion with other symbols could occur, e.g. on maps.
 The Danish/Norwegian Ø is like the German Ö a development of OE, to be compared with the French Œ.

 Early Volapük used Fraktur a, o and u as different from Antiqua ones.
 Later, the Fraktur forms were replaced with umlauted vowels.

 The usage of umlaut-like diacritic vowels, particularly ü, occurs in the romanization of languages that do not use the Roman alphabet, such as Chinese.
 For example, Mandarin Chinese 女 [ny˨˩˦] ("female") is romanized as nǚ in Hanyu Pinyin.
 Tibetan pinyin uses ä, ö, ü with approximately their German values.

 The Cyrillic letters ӓ, ӧ, ӱ are used in Mari, Khanty, and other languages for approximately [æ], [ø], and [y].
 These directly parallel the German umlaut ä, ö, ü.
 Other vowels using a double dot to modify their values in various minority languages of Russia are ӛ, ӫ, and ӹ.

 Use of the umlaut for special effect

 The two dot diacritic can be used in "sensational spellings" or foreign branding, for example in advertising, or for other special effects, where it is usually called an umlaut (rather than a diaeresis).
-Mötley Crüe, Blue Öyster Cult, Motörhead and Häagen-Dazs are examples of such usage.
+Blue Öyster Cult, Motörhead, Mötley Crüe and Häagen-Dazs are examples of such usage.
+The Brontë sisters are so-called because their Irish father, Patrick Brunty, used the device to Anglicise the family name.